KeeghanM/chess-puzzle-api/README.md

 Current Puzzle Count: 2,137,287

 ### Puzzle Format
-When you query the API you will either get a JSON object back containing an array of Puzzle objects.
-If you request a single puzzle (by ID, or setting count to one) this array will contain a single puzzle object.
+When you query the API you will get back a JSON object containing an array of Puzzle objects.
+If you request a single puzzle this array will contain a single puzzle object.
 Here is an example response:
 ```
 {